 Lift chairs can be purchased with up to four different position options depending on the manufacturer.

-Two position lift chair: The footrest moves with the backrest as it recline to 45 degrees.
+Two position lift chair: The footrest moves with the backrest as it reclines to 45 degrees.
 This is a good chair for sitting in.

-Three position lift chair: Reclines almost to a horizontal position (but not flat) and can adjust to any angle in between.
+Three position lift chair: This chair reclines almost to a horizontal position (but not flat) and can adjust to any angle in between.
 The footrest also moves with the backrest.

 Infinite position lift chair: This chair is capable of lying flat and reclining not only to a horizontal position but also to virtually any angle.
-The footrest moves separately from the backrest so it can adjust regardless of the position of the back.
+The footrest moves separately from the backrest so it can be adjusted regardless of the position of the back.

 Zero gravity lift chair: The backrest and footrest move independently from one another.
 The zero gravity lift chair will also adjust so the feet are above the level of the heart and helps to reduce lower back pressure.
 These chairs are not as frequently manufactured as the other lift assist chair options.